limehouselabs/limehouselabs.github.io/membership.md

 If you're interested in joining, please come to our [public open events](/events) and have a chat with some of the members!

-(<em>Please note that our public events are currently suspended due to COVID-19, so we are unfortunately only accepting new members by personal recommendation.</em>)

 ## Supporters

 If you only drop by Limehouse Labs occasionally, but you still want to support us, you